 What characters wear says much about the world they inhabit, who they are within the world, how they feel, and how they carry themselves.

 Keeping track of wardrobe can be a tricky task from the outset.
 Breakdown your script with robust software that makes your film’s costumes easier to track.
+You can use StudioBinder's script breakdown feature to do it.
+Learn more here:

 Furthermore, costumes bring together every other part of the mise en scène.
 The costume grounds the character in the world created.